 - Change the Style Name of the instance to something that makes sense.
 It needs to be different for the other instance you already have.

 - In the Custom Parameters field, add a parameter called Color Palette for CPAL.
 As value, pick the index number of the palette you want to apply.
-In our example, we want the second palette, which had index number 1:
+In our example, we want the second palette, which has index number one:

-Now export again, and this time, Glyphs will export both variants:
+- Now export again with File > Export (Cmd-E), and this time, Glyphs will export both variants:

 That’s pretty cool.